xiejiangzhi/model_renderer/README.md

 Copy `src` to your project.

-And recommend use [CPML](https://github.com/excessive/cpml) to build projection and view matrix.
+Copy [CPML](https://github.com/excessive/cpml) to your project.
+And make sure able to `require 'cpml'`

 ## Usage